Chinese tennis star Peng Shuai tells Olympic officials she's 'safe' in Beijing home | CBC Sports

 "She explained that she is safe and well, living at her home in Beijing, but would like to have her privacy respected at this time.
 That is why she prefers to spend her time with friends and family right now," the statement said.

-The International Olympic Committee has been criticized for being relatively silent in public as concern for Peng grew in the past week.
+The IOC has been criticized for being relatively silent in public as concern for Peng grew in the past week.
 It has pursued a "quiet diplomacy" policy with the 2022 Olympics host nation.
 The Beijing Winter Games open on Feb.
 4.

 "I was relieved to see that Peng Shuai was doing fine, which was our main concern," Terho said in the IOC statement.
 The hockey player from Finland represents athletes on the IOC executive board.